AnnaToi01/BI_2021_Python/hw9/README.md

     * *OPTIONS in this order*:
         * Can take multiple files as STDIN
 12. `tail.py`
-    * Output the last part of files
+    * Output the last part of files, default 10 lines
     * *OPTIONS in this order*:
         * `-n`, `--lines` - output the last NUM lines, instead of the last  10; or  use  -n +NUM to output starting with line NUM'
         * Can take multiple files as STDIN, last n lines for each are separated by `==> path_to_file.name <==`